Rushad Eggleston

-Rushad Robert Eggleston (born September 30, 1979) is an American cellist, composer, jazz vocalist, & performer.
+Rushad Robert Eggleston (born September 30, 1979) is an American cellist, composer, jazz vocalist, and performer.
 Eggleston's music can be eccentric, with many references to fantasy and goblins.
 Eggleston is known for inventing words, and for his imaginative world called The Land of Sneth.

 Early years

 Eggleston was born to a Parsi mother from Mumbai and a father who renamed himself Raboon.
-He graduated from Carmel High School in Carmel, California and, played the cello as a member of the Youth Music Monterey orchestra in Monterey Bay.
+He graduated from Carmel High School in Carmel, California, and played the cello as a member of the Youth Music Monterey orchestra in Monterey Bay.
 Later he attended the Berklee College of Music in Boston, Massachusetts, on a full scholarship, the first ever awarded to a string player.
 There Eggleston studied cello with Associate Professor Eugene Friesen and graduated in May 2003.